British Army during the First World War: Divisions

+A British infantry battalion had 4 companies and a machine-gun section with two guns.
+In August 1914 it included 30 officers and 977 other ranks.
+It had 25 carts and wagons, including 4 field kitchens.
 The single cavalry division assigned to the BEF in 1914 consisted of 15 cavalry regiments in five brigades.
 They were armed with rifles, unlike their French and German counterparts, who were only armed with the shorter range carbine.

 The cavalry division also had a high allocation of artillery compared to foreign cavalry divisions, with 24 13-pounder guns organised into two brigades and two machine guns for each regiment.
 When dismounted, the cavalry division was the equivalent of two weakened infantry brigades with less artillery than the infantry division.
 By 1916, there were five cavalry divisions, each of three brigades, serving in France, the 1st, 2nd, 3rd divisions in the Cavalry Corps and the 1st and 2nd Indian Cavalry Divisions in the Indian Cavalry Corps, each brigade in the Indian cavalry corps contained a British cavalry regiment.

 Over the course of the war, the composition of the infantry division gradually changed, and there was an increased emphasis on providing the infantry divisions with organic fire support.
 By 1918, a British division consisted of three infantry brigades, each of three battalions.
 Each of these battalions had 36 Lewis machine guns, making a total of 324 such weapons in the division.
 Additionally, there was a divisional machine gun battalion, equipped with 64 Vickers machine guns in four companies of 16 guns.
 Each brigade in the division also had a mortar battery with eight Stokes Mortars.

 The artillery also changed the composition of its batteries.
-At the start of the war, there were three batteries with six guns per brigade; they then moved to four batteries with four guns per brigade, and finally in 1917, to four batteries with six guns per brigade to economise on battery commanders.
+At the start of the war, there were three batteries with six guns per brigade.
+This changed to four batteries with four guns per brigade and finally, in 1917, to four batteries with six guns per brigade to economise on battery commanders.
 In this way, the army would change drastically over the course of the war, reacting to the various developments, from the mobile war fought in the opening weeks to the static trench warfare of 1916 and 1917.
-The cavalry of the BEF represented 9.28% of the army; by July 1918, it would only represent 1.65%.
+The cavalry of the BEF represented 9.28% of the army, but by July 1918 it would only represent 1.65%.
 The infantry would decrease from 64.64% in 1914 to 51.25% of the army in 1918, while the Royal Engineers would increase from 5.91% to 11.24% in 1918.